Pakistan Gets Highest-ever $200 Mln GCF Grant To Redress Environment Issues : Amin - UrduPoint

 Pakistan Gets Highest-ever $200 Mln GCF Grant To Redress Environment Issues : Amin

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Feb, 2020 ) :Adviser to the Prime Minister on Climate Change Malik Amin Aslam Monday said Pakistan would initiate work on multiple projects under $ 200 million grant by Green Climate Fund (GCF) to mitigate environmental degradation in the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Feb, 2020 ) :Adviser to the Prime Minister on Climate Change Malik Amin Aslam has said Pakistan would initiate work on multiple projects under $ 200 million grant by Green Climate Fund (GCF) to mitigate environmental degradation and combat climate change.

 He said Pakistan has formally had received grants of around $200, adding "The GCF funding given to Pakistan is the highest ever international amount."
 Talking to APP, he said the GCF grants would help finance crucial projects, including installation of 40 monitoring stations in the Northern Areas' glaciers, Zero Emission Metro Bus project Karachi and Climate Smart Agriculture, aimed at reducing the devastating impacts of global warming and increased green house gas emissions (GHGs).